rtCamp/Frappe-Manager/docs/guides/python-node-versions.md

 # Python & Node Versions

 Every Frappe bench needs a specific Python version for its virtual environment and a specific Node version for asset compilation.
-Frappe Manager handles both automatically - but you can pin exact versions if you need to.
+Frappe Manager handles both automatically, but you can pin exact versions if you need to.

 ## How it works

 Inside each bench container, FM uses two modern version managers:

-- **uv** - manages Python and virtual environments
+- **uv**: manages Python and virtual environments
-- **fnm** - manages Node
+- **fnm**: manages Node

 When you create a bench, FM reads the `frappe` app's `pyproject.toml` (`requires-python`) and `package.json` (`engines.node`) to find out which versions Frappe needs, then installs them automatically.
 You do not need to do anything for a standard Frappe or ERPNext bench.